 You may be wondering what the difference is between assault and battery.
 In Canada, there actually isn’t a criminal differentiation between assault versus battery, as battery is not defined in the Canadian Criminal Code.
-Instead, the difference between assault and battery in Canada would better be understood as the difference between assault and assault causing bodily harm.
+Battery is not a legal concept in Canadian Criminal Law.
+Instead, it might be better to consider the difference between assault and assault causing bodily harm.

 What is Battery (Assault Causing Bodily Harm)?

 Battery is a criminal offence in a number of countries.
 In the UK, battery is a common-law offence where according to Actus reus, a defendant unlawfully applied force to a victim, and as with men’s rea, the defendant applied unlawful force recklessly or intended to do so.
 If charged with battery in the UK, it would appear as ‘assault by beating’.
 In the US, battery is defined as the use of force against another that results in offensive or harmful contact.
 The term battery is commonly used in media and television, which is why many Canadians associate it and compare the term battery with assault.